-It adds a lot to roasted meat dishes and savory breads, but if you want to go a bit off the beaten path, consider adding oregano to a compound butter and putting a few pats in baked fish packets.
+It adds a lot to roasted meat dishes and savory bread, but if you want to go a bit off the beaten path, consider adding oregano to a compound butter and putting a few pats in baked fish packets.

 As Italian herbs go, parsley may not be as well-regarded as, say, basil, but it can pack a punch that changes the entire flavor profile of a dish.
 Used sparingly, it can add bite to pesto or pep up roasted salmon, and it’s vital when making flavorful meatballs.

-Herbs and More at Spizzico Italian Restaurant
+Classic Italian Dishes at Spizzico Italian Restaurant